-As of 2016, LGBTQI+ couples will have no problems adopting in Portugal.
-To adopt a child you should check out the Portuguese government’s requirements.
+As of 2016, LGBTQI+ couples will have no problems adopting a child in Portugal.
+To adopt a child you should check out the Portuguese government’s requirements for adopting.
 Bear in mind that the Portuguese adoption procedure can be quite arduous.
 The process may even take three or four years to be completed.

 There is no inheritance tax for spouses of heterosexual or homosexual marriage, including close relatives and children.

 IVF for LGBTQI+ couples, and other healthcare in Portugal

 The same legislation is in place for LGBTQI+ women, heterosexual women, and cis-gendered women.
 You will have the same right to IVF.